-Environment and Safety Risks and Licence to Operate
+Safety and Environment Risks and Licence to Operate

 A range of health, safety and environmental risks exist with coal mining activities.
 Accidents, environmental incidents and real or perceived threats to the environment or the amenity of local communities could result in a loss of the Company's social licence to operate leading to delays, disruption or the shut-down of operations.
-Potential environment and safety risks include equipment failure, human errors in underground operations, vehicle and mining equipment interactions in open cut operations, roof fall hazards in underground operations and spontaneous combustion risks.
+Potential safety risks include equipment failure, dust exposure, vehicle and mining equipment interactions, roof fall hazards in underground operations and spontaneous combustion and outburst risks.

-The Company engages with a number of different stakeholders in the communities within which it operates.
+Whitehaven engages with a number of different stakeholders in the communities within which it operates.
 Stakeholder related risks include:

-- the requirement to comply with the Native Title Act 1993 (Cth) which can delay the grant of mining tenements and impact the timing of exploration, development and production operations; - the ability to reach agreement with local landholders in relation to acquisition and/or access terms which may delay the timing of project development; and - notwithstanding the contributions made to the communities within which the Company operates, local communities may become dissatisfied with the impact of operations or oppose new development projects.
-There is also the possibility of anti-coal activism targeted towards the Company's projects.
+- the requirement to comply with the Native Title Act 1993 (Cth) which can delay the grant of mining tenements and impact the timing of exploration, development and production operations; - the ability to reach agreement with local landholders in relation to acquisition and/or access terms which may delay the timing of project development; and - notwithstanding the contributions made to the communities within which the Whitehaven operates, local communities may become dissatisfied with the impact of operations or oppose new development projects.
+There is also the possibility of anti-coal activism targeted towards the Whitehaven's projects.

 Whitehaven has a comprehensive environmental, health and safety management system to mitigate the risk of incidents and to ensure compliance with environmental and safety laws.
-The Company also has a dedicated community relations team that engage with local communities to ensure that community issues are understood and addressed appropriately.
+Whitehaven also has a dedicated community relations team that engage with local communities to ensure that community issues are understood and addressed appropriately.

-Details of how the Company engages effectively with the communities in which we operate and steps which the Company takes to maintain its social licence to operate are set out in the Sustainability Report contained in the Company's 2018 Annual Report.
+Details of how Whitehaven engages effectively with the communities in which we operate and steps which the Company takes to maintain its social licence to operate are set out in Whitehaven's 2023 Sustainability Report.